cs100/template-lab-02-git-flow/README.md

 > Note: Since these branches were made locally and need to be pushed up to GitHub, you will be prompted to run `git push --set-upstream origin <branch name>` when pushing a branch for the first time.

+Each partner should also refresh their local git by running `git fetch`.
+This will update your local repository so that the other partner's branch will show up.

 Before merging the branches, it is good practice to open a pull request that can be reviewed by your team members.

 ## Pull Requests